trek-view/basecamp/_posts/2021-07-02-uk-national-trails-street-view.md

 The South West Coast Path (England's longest National Trail) follows the UK's rugged coastline through Somerset, Devon, Cornwall and Dorset .

-The photo above was taken above the picturesque harbour of Boscastle, Cornwall (just one of many along the route).
+This tour was captured above the picturesque harbour of Boscastle, Cornwall (just one of many along the route).

 More info: [National Trails website](https://www.nationaltrail.co.uk/en_GB/trails/south-west-coast-path/)